The Family Educational Rights and Privacy Act (FERPA) Viterbo University Policy

 For Parents

 Under FERPA, parents are entitled to, at the discretion of Viterbo University, request educational record information for a dependent child.
-If the student is unwilling to grant access via the parent portal, the parents may submit a form, along with a copy of the tax return documenting dependency.
+If the student is unwilling to grant access via the proxy, the parents may submit a form, along with a copy of the tax return documenting dependency.
 Information may be provided in this case, at Viterbo's discretion.

-Faculty Documents Reference Release Form
+Faculty Resource: Reference Release Form

 Note: As a policy, Viterbo University does not release student information, even if only directory information, to persons outside of the campus community.